whitehax0r/ArchLinux-PS4/README.md

 # Preparing your PS4 system.

-- Make sure your are on firmware 9.00.
+- Make sure you are on firmware 9.00.
 - Go to Settings>Sound and Screen>Video output Settings>
 - Resolution set to >__1080p__
 - RGB range se to >__Full__